Salk-Harnessing-Plants-Initiative/DSLR-barcode-imaging-guide/README.md

 - Sony A7RII camera
 - Windows computer
 - Handheld barcode or QR code scanner.
 We use this one: https://www.amazon.com/REALINN-Wireless-Rechargeable-Automatic-Warehouse/dp/B07W5Q48M5/
+- microUSB to USB cable (optional).
+For charging the camera, or in the case of Sony Imaging Edge Desktop, to connect to it

 # Original guide (with DigiCam)